About babysitters

 - Talk to the parents of your child’s friends about setting up a babysitting club, where you take turns to babysit for each other.

-- If your child attends formal child care, ask your child’s educators if they’re interested in babysitting after hours.
+- If your child attends formal child care, ask your child’s educators whether they’re interested in babysitting after hours.

 - Check noticeboards at child care centres, local schools, community centres, universities, libraries or local shops.
 You could also look in your local newspaper and online.